Flussonic UGC Implementation Guideline

 10 streams * (5,000 + 192)Kbps ≈ 52 Mbps

-Let's calculate the output bandwidth of the transcoder.
-After transcoding ten Full HD (1080p, 5,000 Kbps, H.264) streams into three video profiles and one audio profile each:
+The output bandwidth for the transcoder.
+Transcoding ten Full HD (1080p, 5,000 Kbps, H.264) streams into three video profiles each:

 - Full HD (1080p), H.264, 4,000 Kbps; AAC, 192 Kbps